Save On Best-Selling NuFace Skincare Devices at this 4th of July Sale

-Get Lifted for Summer and Save on Every NuFace Facial Toning Device at this Fourth of July Sale
+Get Lifted for Summer and Save on Every NuFace Facial Toning Device Today Only

 Celebs like Jennifer Aniston, Bella Hadid, Kate Hudson, and Miranda Kerr are all fans of the revolutionary skincare brand NuFace.
 Its innovative facial toning devices are now cult-favorite skincare tools designed to lift and tone your skin while reducing the appearance of fine lines and wrinkles.
-Right now, NuFace is hosting a huge 4th of July Sale where you can save 15% on every best-selling microcurrent device to get lifted this summer.
+For one last day today, NuFace is hosting a huge 4th of July Sale where you can save 15% on every best-selling microcurrent device to get lifted this summer.

 There's a reason why NuFace has received the seal of approval from skincare devotees and celebrities alike.
 The award-winning devices were created by an aesthetician and use microcurrent technology right at home to activate your facial muscles to tone, lift and contour.
 NuFACE co-founder Tera Peterson explained the benefits of the advanced at-home skin care device to ET.